marius-florea/marius-florea/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently working on a Text Summarization Project, the repo is not public at the moment.
+I’m currently working on a Text Summarization Project, the repo is not public at the moment.<br/>
+The app reads news articles, parses them and summarizes them.<br/>
-Tying to add some graphs to the project,this is done aside from the summarization itself, to offer some visual insight into the information extracted from the text
+Tying to add some solution involving graphs to the project, this is done aside from the summarization itself, to offer some visual insight into the information extracted from the text.<br/> The graphs constructed could highlight some information that otherwise would need some careful reading of the text.<br/>

+Working on: 	<br/>
+            - read multiple articles -> transform into graphs -> combine the graphs -> reduce size of the final graph to gain some insight <br/>
+            - possible mixing some topics into the mix :) ( with LDA )